Target ups hiring to more than 130,000 for holidays

-MINNEAPOLIS — Target is hiring more than 130,000 people ahead of the critical holiday season, up 8% from last year.
+MINNEAPOLIS — Target is hiring more than 130,000 people ahead of the critical holiday season, up more than 4% from last year.

-The retailer is doubling to 8,000 the number hires dedicated to handling online orders.
+The retailer is increasing by two-fold number hires dedicated to handling online orders from stores.

 Hiring has become more expensive for Target Corp. as it tries to improve the experience of shopping in its stores.
 All seasonal workers will receive a starting salary of $13 per hour after Target raised its minimum wage in June.
 Its goal is to pay a $15 minimum hourly wage by the end of next year.